What is the Local Government Management Certificate?

 Can I earn the certificate while I am enrolled in another degree program at University

 Yes.
-The certificate may compliment a course of graduate study in a different field.
+The certificate may complement a course of graduate study in a different field.
 As

 such, applicants may be enrolled in another graduate degree program.
 Please contact